GRADUATING CLASS 2022

 Jordan Tran, MD is practicing at an Urgent Care in Winchester, VA.

 Danielle DuBrey, DO has found her dream job on the east coast practicing family medicine with

-Holly Pierce, MD is working in Urgent Care in Virginia Beach, VA.
+Holly Pierce, MD is working in Virginia Beach, VA.

-Laura Wolfe, MD is working at Virginia Premier Medical Home in Roanoke, VA.
-This is the
+Laura Wolfe, MD is working in Cherokee, NC.